-Employees who have completed the 120-day equivalent waiting period from their date of hire may apply for the tuition waiver benefit.
+Full-time employees and part-time hourly or unclassified administrative staff who have completed the waiting period from their date of hire may apply for the tuition waiver benefit.

-An employee, and their eligible dependents, may apply for the tuition waiver so long as the employee has met the waiting period equivalent by the last day to elect courses for credit (i.e. late registration) set by the University Registrar for the semester.
+A full-time employees, and their eligible dependents, may apply for the tuition waiver so long as the employee has met the 120-day waiting period equivalent by the last day to elect courses for credit (i.e. late registration) set by the University Registrar for the semester.
 The Tuition Waiver Request must also be completed by the late registration deadline.
 The tuition waiver benefit includes general and instructional fees waived for full-time faculty and staff members, their spouses, domestic partners and qualified dependent children in accordance with University Policy 3342-6-09.1.

-Before submitting the request, employees should read through the policy in its entirety for understanding, make sure that the person for whom they are requesting tuition benefits (1) has been admitted to the university; and (2) has a Proof of Dependency Status Form (PDF) on file (for dependents who are to utilize the tuition benefit).
+Employees should read through the policy in its entirety for understanding, and make sure that the person for whom they are requesting tuition benefits (1) has been admitted to the university; and (2) has a Proof of Dependency Status Form (PDF) on file (for dependents who are to utilize the tuition benefit).
 In addition, employees who are Out-of-State can review the Ohio Residency information found on the Registrar's website.

 - Select Employee / Workflow / HR & Employee Workflows